brunommst/brunommst.github.io/index.md

     <header>
         <h2 class="titulo-bloco hidden">About me</h2>
     </header>
-    <p>Hi!
-Welcome to my website/portfolio</p>
+    <p>Hey!!
+Welcome to my website / portfolio / online drive where I put my stuff and that I'm never satisfied with.</p>
-    <p>I’m a Digital Experience Designer from Lisbon and if you’re looking for a guy for your next website and/or digital solution, you’ve come to the right place!</p>
+    <p>I’m a Digital Experience Designer from Lisbon who loves to experiment with the web.
+If you’re looking for a guy for your next website and/or digital solution <a href="#contact">let's talk!</a></p>
     <a href="about" class="button button-forward center">
         <div class="arrow">
             <span>1</span>